 Are refugees eligible for fees-free?

 Refugees may be eligible for fees-free study even if they have studied English at a tertiary level.
 Refugees who have been declined for fees-free study can make a new statutory declaration via the TEC fees-free website.
 If you are a refugee and you have not applied for fees-free study, you can enter your national student number via the TEC fees-free website, follow the prompts, and if necessary, download a statutory declaration form.
-In both cases, you will need to take this form to a Justice of the Peace who can certify it's authenticity.
-Then scan the certified document and email it to email@example.com.The TEC will then advise as to whether you can study for free.
+Print it off, but don't sign it (yet).
+You will need to take this form to a Justice of the Peace who will watch you sign the form and certify its authenticity.
+Then scan the certified document, and email it to firstname.lastname@example.org.The TEC will then advise as to whether you can study for free.

 Do I need to be accepted into a programme first?